levoai/actions/README.md

     # URL for the instance of the application under test.
     target: ''

-    # [OPTIONAL] If youd decide not to report the result of this execution back to Saas set this value to false.
+    # [OPTIONAL] If you decide not to report the result of this execution back to Saas set this value to false.
 Default: true.
     report: true

     # [OPTIONAL] Use this option to pass CLI extra arguments like headers or verbosity.
 Please use \\\˝ to escape quotes.